Vienna with Kids: Palaces, Pastries and the Prater

 Haus der Musik

-This is the museum that made my children fall in love with classical music, and I am not exaggerating.
+This is the museum that made Ella fall in love with classical music, and I am not exaggerating.
 The Haus der Musik is an interactive sound museum spread across several floors, and nearly everything is designed to be touched, played with, and explored.
-Your kids can roll dice to compose their own waltz, walk up a staircase that plays piano notes under their feet, create virtual sound creatures, and -- the absolute highlight -- conduct the Vienna Philharmonic Orchestra via a digital podium.
+Your kids can roll dice to compose their own waltz, walk up a staircase that plays piano notes under their feet, create virtual sound creatures, and - the absolute highlight - conduct the Vienna Philharmonic Orchestra via a digital podium.
 If they wave the baton too fast or too slow, the virtual musicians will actually stop and complain.
 If you want to prime your kids before the visit, a children's classical music sound book is a wonderful way to get them familiar with the composers they will meet here.
-It is brilliant, educational, and hilarious all at once.
+It's brilliant, educational, and hilarious all at once.
 The museum stays open until 10 PM, which makes it a great evening activity after a long day of sightseeing.
 Tickets are half-price after 8 PM.

 Viennese Coffeehouses with Children

 Vienna's coffeehouse tradition is on the UNESCO Intangible Cultural Heritage list, and skipping it because you have kids would be a real shame.
 The good news is that Viennese coffeehouses are far more family-friendly than you might expect.
 These are not hushed temples of espresso snobbery.
-They are living rooms -- places where people sit for hours reading newspapers, chatting, and yes, bringing their children.
+They are living rooms - places where people sit for hours reading newspapers, chatting, and yes, bringing their children.

 Order a Melange (Vienna's answer to a cappuccino) for yourself and a hot chocolate with whipped cream for the kids, then share a slice of Sachertorte or Apfelstrudel.
 Cafe Central, with its vaulted ceilings and marble columns, is the most famous, but it gets crowded with tourists.
 For a more relaxed experience with children, try Cafe Sperl or Cafe Landtmann, where the pace is slower and the staff are used to small visitors.
-Bring coloring supplies or a small activity book, and you will be able to enjoy your coffee in peace while your children work through their pastry.
+Bring colouring supplies or a small activity book, and you'll be able to enjoy your coffee in peace while your children work through their pastry.

 Where to Eat

-For a memorable family meal, visit a traditional Heuriger -- a wine tavern found in Vienna's outer districts, especially in Grinzing and Neustift am Walde.
+For a memorable family meal, visit a traditional Heuriger - a wine tavern found in Vienna's outer districts, especially in Grinzing and Neustift am Walde.
 These taverns serve buffet-style cold meats, cheeses, breads, and salads, and many have gardens where children can play while you sample a glass of Gruner Veltliner.
 The Naschmarkt, Vienna's famous open-air market, is also a wonderful place to graze with kids.
-Let them choose from the stalls -- falafel, fresh fruit, crepes, or Austrian sausages -- and eat on the go.
+Let them choose from the stalls - falafel, fresh fruit, crepes, or Austrian sausages - and eat on the go.

 Classical Music for Kids